-% of equity interest Name Legal seat Country of incorporation 2020 2019 Pharvaris Holdings B.V.
+% of equity interest Name Legal seat Country of incorporation 2021 2020 Pharvaris Holdings B.V.
 Leiden The Netherlands 100% 100% Pharvaris Netherlands B.V.
-Leiden The Netherlands 100% 100% Pharvaris, Inc. Delaware United States of America 100% n/a Pharvaris GmbH Zug Switzerland 100% n/a
+Leiden The Netherlands 100% 100% Pharvaris, Inc. Delaware United States of America 100% 100% Pharvaris GmbH Zug Switzerland 100% 100%

 Pharvaris, Inc. and Pharvaris GmbH were incorporated on January 31, 2020 and March 27, 2020 respectively.
 Pharvaris, Inc. acts as a service provider to the principal Company of the Group.
 Pharvaris GmbH is the principal Company of the Group starting April 1, 2020.
-The principal Company faces the market/external parties and making all operational group decisions.
+The principal Company faces the market/external parties and makes all operational group decisions.